s-arora-1987/hgail/README.md

 The code for setting up grid environment of MDP is repository https://github.com/s-arora-1987/rllab.
 Please clone that first for implementation.

-Rest of documentation is same as original hgail repository.
+Rest of documentation is same as original hgail repository - https://github.com/sisl/hgail

 # HGAIL
 - This repo contains implementations of the following, built on top of [rllab](https://github.com/openai/rllab):